Olympia Snowe: Organizational memberships

-Snowe is a member of the Republican Main Street Partnership, Republicans for Environmental Protection, Republican Majority for Choice, Republicans for Choice, and The Wish List, a political organization of pro-choice female U.S. Senators and Representatives.
+Snowe is a member of the Republican Main Street Partnership, Republicans for Environmental Protection, Republican Majority for Choice, Republicans for Choice, and The Wish List, a political organization of pro-choice female U.S. senators and Representatives.

 Post-Senate career

-In April 2013, after resigning from the U.S. Senate, Snowe announced her support for same-sex marriage.
+In April 2013, after retiring from the U.S. Senate, Snowe announced her support for same-sex marriage.

 In June 2013, Snowe was appointed to the board of directors of T. Rowe Price, a Baltimore-based Fortune 1000 investment management firm.

 In January 2015, she said that she considered Jeb Bush and Hillary Clinton the least partisan 2016 presidential candidates.
 In the 2016 presidential election, she opposed Donald Trump as the Republican nominee.

 On January 9, 2021, following the January 6 Capitol violence, Snowe called on Trump to "resign from office now to allow our nation to begin to heal and prepare for the transition to the Biden presidency".

+Olympia Snowe Women's Leadership Institute

+The Olympia Snowe Women's Leadership Institute was founded by Snowe after retiring from the Senate in 2013.
+It offers a three-year program in leadership training in partnership with Maine high schools.
+By 2024, the institute had trained more than 700 Maine students.
+In 2024, the institute signed a charter agreement to establish its first alumni chapter at the University of Southern Maine.